 Microsoft updates its Windows 10 operating system via regular updates.
 As necessary as the updates are to run devices on the latest version of the software, not all users prefer to update their computers at the same time when the update is pushed to their system.
-Users are often annoyed by the unsuitable timings of system updates in situations such as during a task, call or other important activities.
+Users are often annoyed by the unsuitable timings of system updates in situations such as during a task, call, or other important activities.

 Microsoft users cannot stop their systems from receiving the updates but luckily, they can pause them.
-We have written down easy-to-follow steps to for you to delay the upgrading process for days.
+We have written down easy-to-follow steps for you to delay the upgrading process for days.